aws-cloudformation/rain/README.md

 ## Discord

 Join us on Discord to discuss rain and all things CloudFormation!
-Connect & interact with CloudFormation developers & experts, find channels to discuss rain, the CloudFormation registry, StackSets, cfn-lint, Guard and more:
+Connect and interact with CloudFormation developers and experts, find channels to discuss rain, the CloudFormation registry, StackSets, cfn-lint, Guard and more: